Kunstbanause/Last64/last64_bloom/TASKS.md

 - [x] Fixed bug: Enemies targeting dead players

 - [ ] Player outline for better readaibility?
-- [ ] Player vertex color to better identify the direction?
+- [x] Player with white vertex color to better identify the direction?
+- [ ] Color debug text?

 - [ ] New Weapon defensive shield, weapon only in upgrades